 The 8:00 AM service is a said service (i.e. no music) of Holy Eucharist (also known as communion) and lasts approximately 45 minutes.
 The liturgy is taken from the Common Prayer Canada book (often referred to as the BCP), the traditional prayer book of the Anglican Church of Canada.

 The service at 10:00 AM begins with a processional hymn, followed by readings from the Bible, a short sermon, the offer of prayer and repentance, and sharing in the bread and wine of the eucharist.
 Week by week, the liturgy alternates between the Common Prayer Canada book and The Book of Alternative Services (often referred to as the BAS); the service lasts approximately 1 hour and 15 minutes.
 Several times per year we have a service of Morning Prayer that does not include eucharist.

 Children are welcome to attend either service with their family.
-At 10:00 AM, there is a brief children's time near the beginning of the service when children are welcome to come to the front of the church for a brief chat with Rev. Kyle.
-If you're lucky, perhaps Rev. Kyle will perform a magic trick!
+At 10:00 AM, there is a brief children's time when children are welcome to come to the front of the church for a brief chat with Rev. Bonnie.
 A youth bulletin is available in the narthex (lobby) which children can review during the service or take home with them.